GenZmeY/KF2-ZedSpawner/README.md

 [![GitHub](https://img.shields.io/github/license/GenZmeY/KF2-ZedSpawner)](LICENSE)

 # Description
 Spawner for zeds.
-Started as a modification of the [PissJar](https://steamcommunity.com/sharedfiles/filedetails/?id=1082749153) and [Windows 10](https://steamcommunity.com/sharedfiles/filedetails/?id=2488241348) version, but now there is almost nothing left of the previous mutator, lol
+Started as a modification of the [Windows 10](https://steamcommunity.com/sharedfiles/filedetails/?id=2488241348) version, but now there is almost nothing left of the previous mutator, lol

 # Features
 - spawn without increasing zed counter;